LinXueyuanStdio/TFLEX/README.md

 Code for "[TFLEX: Temporal Feature-Logic Embedding Framework for Complex Reasoning over Temporal Knowledge Graph](https://openreview.net/forum?id=oaGdsgB18L)" accepted to NeurIPS 2023.

+Multi-hop logical reasoning over knowledge graph (KG) plays a fundamental role in many artificial intelligence tasks.
+Recent complex query embedding (CQE) methods for reasoning focus on static KGs, while temporal knowledge graphs (TKGs) have not been fully explored.
+Reasoning over TKGs has two challenges: 1.
+The query should answer entities or timestamps; 2.
+The operators should consider both set logic on entity set and temporal logic on timestamp set.
+To bridge this gap, we define the multi-hop logical reasoning problem on TKGs.
+With generated three datasets, we propose the first temporal CQE named Temporal Feature-Logic Embedding framework (TFLEX) to answer the temporal complex queries.
+We utilize vector logic to compute the logic part of Temporal Feature-Logic embeddings, thus naturally modeling all First-Order Logic (FOL) operations on entity set.
+In addition, our framework extends vector logic on timestamp set to cope with three extra temporal operators (After, Before and Between).
+Experiments on numerous query patterns demonstrate the effectiveness of our method.

 ![](assets/TemporalComplexQuery.png)

 ## News